 How common is tinnitus?

-According to the U.S Centers for Disease Control, an estimated 50 million Americans experience some form of tinnitus.
+According to the American Tinnitus Association, an estimated 50 million Americans experience some form of tinnitus.
 Approximately 2 million suffer from extreme and debilitating cases while around 20 million people struggle with chronic tinnitus.
-In short, tinnitus is actually rather common when you look at the data.
+In short, this condition is actually rather common when you look at the data.

 Tinnitus is referred to as phantom noise by many, varying in pitches from a high squeal to a low roar.
 In some cases, tinnitus sounds can become so loud to the point that it interferes with normal living.

-In concept, tinnitus can be really variable – it may come and go in waves or be constantly present.
-Knowing the type and severity of tinnitus is essential so that an audiologist can map out accurate tinnitus treatment options.
+In concept, this condition can be really variable – it may come and go in waves or be constantly present.
+Knowing the type and severity of tinnitus is essential so that an audiologist can map out accurate treatment options.

 Understanding & Diagnosing Tinnitus